Main image of Lily: Bart Kuykens

 Over the following months John proceeded to try and guide me through the possibilities of the alternative models of land management he had encountered in his decades-long conservationism working with local communities and Indigenous groups.

-If I sell my flat and want to put the money into land, how should I do it?
+If one wants to put money into land, how should one do it?
 What kind of ownership or management structure might work?